 The domains which are already registered get listed on “WHOIS” Servers which helps anyone to check the domain’s Creation Date, Expiry Date, Last Updated Date and Current Status.

 Below is an example of a WHOIS lookup result.

-If the domain name is registered and has not reached its Expiry Date then the status will show up as Active.
+Say, if we have a website for rehab center named Rehab and if the domain name is registered and has not reached its Expiry Date then the status will show up as Active.
 If the domain is past its Expiry Date but not yet renewed then it may show following statuses depending upon how many days are past expiry date.